Pool Maintenance Made Easy

 Brush the ladders, tile-line, and pool walls.
 Brushing surfaces and walls will lessen the accumulation of mineral deposits and algae that can result in cloudy pool water.
 It's similar to the brushing of one's teeth.

-For pools made of concrete or plaster, you need to use a stiff brush.
-As for vinyl, fiberglass, or tiles, a soft brush should be utilized.
+For pools made of concrete, you need to use a brush.

-You should also vacuum the pool manually.
+You should also vacuum the pool.
 But before doing so, you need to remove any unwanted dirt and clean the pump basket.
-If you have a sand filter, you can also do the backwashing and rinsing of your pool.
+If you have a sand filter, you can also backwash and rinse.

 Learn how to clean your pool filter: Pool filters explained